-Who we are and what we do: The New Jersey Scholarship and Transformative Education in Prisons Consortium (NJ-STEP) is an association of higher education institutions in New Jersey that works in partnership with the State of New Jersey Department of Corrections and New Jersey State Parole Board, to (a) provide higher education courses for all students under the custody of the State of New Jersey while they are incarcerated, and (b) assist in the transition to college life upon their release into the community.
+Who we are and what we do: The New Jersey Scholarship and Transformative Education in Prisons (NJ-STEP) initiative is an association of higher education institutions in New Jersey that works in partnership with the State of New Jersey Department of Corrections and New Jersey State Parole Board, (a) to provide higher education courses toward a college degree for students while they are incarcerated, and (b) to assist in their transition to college life upon release from prison.

 Our vision is that every person in prison who qualifies for college will have the opportunity to earn college credits toward a degree while incarcerated and will obtain support in continuing their education upon release.

-Why we are doing this work: A host of studies of higher education in prison demonstrate that this the most effective way to reduce the recidivism rates of people who are sentenced to prison.
-While we are dedicated reformers who share a vision for broadening educational opportunities, we also know that by expanding the opportunities for college in prison, we reduce the rate of correctional failure, increase public safety, and in the long run reduce the immediate and collateral costs of prison.
+Why we are doing this work: STEP partners share a vision for broadening educational opportunities and access.
+Studies have repeatedly shown that by expanding the opportunities for college in prison, we shift correctional cultures toward education, change lives and communities, increase public safety, and in the long run reduce the immediate and collateral costs of prison.